 However, each paled in comparison to the wholesale transformation of the supply chain from the COVID pandemic, and its effect on transportation and logistics services providers.
 But, much like the truck drivers who haul vital freight across North America every day, the most important thing to do now is to look forward.

-In fact, as we navigate the first quarter of the new year there is promising news.
+In fact, as we navigated the first quarter of 2021, there was promising news.
 Data from American Trucking Associations in a report on truckinginfo.com, for example, noted how “most major freight indexes continue to advance.”
 In particular, growth in intermodal loads is rising to record levels, driven by low retail inventories.
 In addition, data from the Institute for Supply Management indicates an expansion in manufacturing activity.

 2021 By Comparison